 - Turn off noisy equipment when it is not in use.

 - Try to keep windows and doors closed when possible.

 - Avoid open classrooms where many classes are taught in a large space.

-Informational brochure on The Noisy Classroom is available through the ASHA bookstore.
+The Noisy Classroom is available through the ASHA bookstore.